sjgknight/creds-hugo-research-group/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+  - Director
+  - Members
-  - Principal Investigators
+  - Associate members
-  - Researchers
+  - Honorary Associates
-  - Grad Students
+  - Higher Degree Research Students
   - Administration
   - Visitors
   - Alumni
 design:
-  show_interests: false
+  show_interests: true
   show_role: true
   show_social: true
 ---